 Choosing Chocolate Like the Pros

 Selecting chocolate should primarily be a sensory experience.
 Before you taste the chocolate, look at it closely.
 You want chocolate that has a glossy surface and is free from blemishes.
 If the surface is scarred, cloudy, or gray, this may be a sign that the chocolate is old or has been subject to extremes in temperature or handling.
-Next, break the chocolate into pieces.
+Next, break or chop the chocolate into pieces.
 You want a chocolate with a clean, hard “snap” to it.
 If it bends or crumbles, either the quality is low or the chocolate is old.

 Good chocolate will smell strongly of chocolate.
 Rub your fingers over the surface to warm the chocolate, and then smell the bar.
 If it doesn’t smell like chocolate, or if it smells primarily of vanilla or other added ingredients, it probably won’t taste very much like chocolate either.
 Chocolate easily picks up odors from its environment, so be aware if your chocolate smells like coffee, tea, or other aromatic foodstuffs.